mponce0/covid19.analytics/README.md

 ### Analitical & Graphical Indicators
-In addition to the data availability the package includes some basics functions to estimate totals per regions/country/cities, growth rates and daily changes in the reported number of cases.
+In addition to the access and retrieval of the data, the package includes some basics functions to estimate totals per regions/country/cities, growth rates and daily changes in the reported number of cases.

 ### Further Features